-There are many locations to get tested in Frederick County.
-See below for current locations.
+There are many locations to get tested for COVID-19 in Frederick County.
+Scroll down to find information about the various options.

 1 Frederick Health Way

 Open Daily from 7 a.m. – 2 p.m.

 Testing available to all, no symptoms required.